RaspAP/raspap-docs/docs/restapi.md

 !!! note "Note"
     From Bookworm onwards, packages installed via `pip` must be installed into a Python Virtual Environment using `venv`.
 This has been introduced by the Python community, not by Raspberry Pi; see [PEP 668](https://peps.python.org/pep-0668/) for more details.
 The Python modules listed above are installed system-wide with the `--break-system-packages` flag.

-With the requirements installed, the systemd `restapi.service` control file will be enabled on your system, as well as the RestAPI  management UI:
+With the software requirements installed, the systemd `restapi.service` control file will be enabled on your system, as well as the RestAPI management UI:

 ```
 Moving restapi systemd unit control file to /lib/systemd/system/